Salwan/salwan.github.io/_posts/2017-12-10-neuromorphic-artificial-intelligence.md

 * PowerVR Neural Net Accelerator
 * and many more ..

+Beginning of an international race in AI: ["Rule AI" action plan by China's industry and information technology Ministry](https://www.technologyreview.com/the-download/609791/china-has-a-new-three-year-plan-to-rule-ai/) Notice the focus on development and mass-production of neuromorphic processors.

 Argument that computing power is nearing its peak is invalid.
 Neuromorphic computing is fundamentally different and is already exceeding traditional digital processing efficiency for Neural Network algorithms significantly.

-Perhaps we won't need a fundamentally different approach such as Quantum computing to hit a technological singularity at all!
+Perhaps we won't need a fundamentally different approach such as Quantum computing to hit a technological singularity after all!

 ## Brain emulation